 Teaching

-- Undergraduate honours module, “PY4657: Philosophy of Economics”—taught by Alex Douglas and Ben Sachs-Cobbe (taught jointly with EC4427)
+- Undergraduate honours module, “PY4657: Philosophy of Economics”—taught by some combination of Alex Douglas, Joe Millum and Ben Sachs-Cobbe (sometimes taught jointly with EC4427)

 - Undergraduate honours module, “PY4660: Work, Entitlement, and Welfare”—taught by Ben Sachs-Cobbe